 Born in Paris Léo Fernique graduated from the Conservatoire National de Musique et de Danse de Lyon in 2020.
 He made his stage-debut already 2017 as Oberon in Britten’s A Midsummer Night’s Dream in Lyon.
 Afterwards he was Oreste in La Belle Hélène at the Dijon Opera.
 However he also managed to prove himself on concert-stage singing music from Scarlatti through Bach to Debussy and from Haendel to Beethoven in performance with ensembles such as Les Musiciens du Louvre, Le Concert Spirituel, the Orchestre national de Lyon under the baton of Francesco Corti, Nicole Corti, Ben Glassberg, Hervé Niquet, a. o.

-His schedule for 2022/23 includes a concert-tour (plus recording) with La Cappella Mediterranea and Leonardo Garcia Alarcon in a programme called „Amore Siciliano“ as well as the opera-production of Cesti’s L’Orontea (role of Corindo) at the Aachen Theatre.
+In 2022/23 he was on concert-tour (plus recording) with La Cappella Mediterranea and Leonardo Garcia Alarcon in a programme called „Amore Siciliano“ and performed in Cesti’s L’Orontea (role of Corindo) at the Aachen Theatre.

 © Any modification or abbreviation of this biography needs to be submitted to our approval.
 Many thanks for your kind understanding.